filipetgomes/qa_training/README.md

 # Automation-demo-project

-Automation project using spring, selenium and TestNG
+Automation project using spring, selenium and cucumber

-Also some examples in case hibernate is needed.